 On the vacuum or the MA-packaged meat products the dominance of lactic acid bacteria is unaltered by the refrigeration temperature used, but the growth rate is affected.
-Inoculation studies with lactic acid bacteria on vacuum-packaged Bologna-type sausage demonstrated that with a decrease in temperature from 7°C to 2"C, the growth of lactic acid bacteria was retarded almost two-fold; from 7°C to 0°C about four-fold.
-Thus, for meat products the storage temperature is an important factor influencing the shelf-life [98-104].
+Inoculation studies with the lactic acid bacteria on the vacuum-packaged Bologna type sausage demonstrated that with a decrease in temperature from 7°C to 2" C, the growth of lactic acid bacteria was retarded almost twofold; from 7°C to 0°C about fourfold.
+For meat products, the storage temperature is an important factor influencing the shelf life [98,99,100,101,102,103,104].

-The Analysis of the spoilage
+The Analysis of the Spoilage

-The Bacterial indicators
+The Bacterial Indicators

-The maximum level of bacteria reached during refrigerated storage of meat is 107- 109 cfu\cm2, and of meat products about 107- 109 cfu /g.
+The maximum level of bacteria reached during refrigerated storage of the meat is 10^7 to 10^9 cfu\cm2 and of the meat products about 10^7 to 10^9 cfu /g.
 The correlation between bacterial numbers, in particular lactic acid bacteria, and sensorial spoilage is imprecise, which makes it difficult to use bacterial levels as an estimate of spoilage.
-The probability that107 lactobacillus lus spp\g meat product would cause overt spoilage is about 10%.
-The times between reaching bacterial counts of107 cfu\ig, and that of evident spoilage, were 19 and 30 days at 4°C and 2°C respectively.
+The probability that 10^7 lactobacillus lus spp\g meat products would cause overt spoilage is about 10%.
+The times between reaching bacterial counts of 10^7 cfu\ig, and that of evident spoilage, were 19 days and one month of storage at 4°C and 2°C respectively.
 A similar situation is also valid for vacuum-packaged beef.
-At 4°C off odours occurred one week after achieving a count of 107 cfu\cm2.
-However, at - 1.5°C off-odors were pronounced as early as four weeks before a count of 107 cfu/cm2 [105-111].
+The storage at 4°C off odours occurred one week after achieving a count of 10^7 cfu\cm2.
+However, at - 1.5°C off odors were pronounced as early as four weeks before a count of 10^7 cfu/cm2 [105,106,107,108,109,110,111].

-The Chemical indicators
+The Chemical Indicators

-As an alternative to bacterial determinations, n-lactate, acetoin, tyrmine, pH value and headspace gas composition have been suggested as chemical indicators of bacterial spoilage in meat and meat products.
-The use of such spoilage indicators is, however, dependent on product composition.
-The occurrence of slime and the decrease in pH in meat products will depend on the presence of fermentable carbohydrates.
-For example, a drop in pH from 6.3 to 5.6 was observed in Bologna-type sausage, while in liver Sausage, the pH dropped to 5.0.
-The type and amount of bacterial end-products formed were dependent on the type of bacteria growing on the meat. o-lactate and acetate indicated high numbers of lactobacillus sp. while D-lactate and ethanol indicated high numbers of a Leuconostoc sp.
-[112-118].
+As an alternative to bacterial determinations, n-lactate, acetoin, tyramine, pH value, and headspace gas composition have been suggested as chemical indicators of bacterial spoilage in meat and meat products.
+'The use of such spoilage indicators is, however, dependent on the product composition.
+The occurrence of the slime and the decrease in the pH of the meat products will depend on the presence of the fermentable carbohydrates'.
+The drop of the pH from 6.3 to 5.6 was observed in the Bologna-type sausage, while in the liver Sausage, the pH dropped to five.
+The type and the amount of the bacterial end products formed were dependent on the type of bacteria growing on the meat.
+The o-lactate and acetate indicated high numbers of lactobacillus sp. while D-lactate and ethanol indicated high numbers of Leuconostoc sp.
+[112,113,114, 115, 116,117,118].

-The Microbiological spoilage of the meat
+The Microbiological Spoilage of the Meat